OCR4all/LAREX/documentation/development.md

 sass --watch scss:src/main/webapp/resources/css --style compressed
 ```

-### PRImA PAGE xml
+### PRImA PAGE XML
 The base format of LAREX is the PAGE xml from PRImA.
-While LAREX uses maven as building and dependency providing tool, PRImA does not provide the official base library for page xml as a maven module.
+While LAREX uses maven as building and dependency providing tool, PRImA does not provide the official base library for PAGE XML as a maven module.
 LAREX has therefore added the compiled PRImA jars into a local maven repository ([src/lib](https://github.com/OCR4all/LAREX/blob/master/src/lib)).
-Updating the PRImA libraries therefore requires more changes than other maven dependencies in this projekt.
+Updating the PRImA libraries therefore requires more changes than other maven dependencies in this project.
 One must update more than its version in the [pom.xml](https://github.com/OCR4all/LAREX/blob/master/pom.xml#L120).
-Adding new versions to the local repository can be done with a [predefined skript](https://github.com/OCR4all/LAREX/blob/master/src/lib/add.sh) (`sh add.sh`).
+Adding new versions to the local repository can be done with a [predefined script](https://github.com/OCR4all/LAREX/blob/master/src/lib/add.sh) (`sh add.sh`).
-The script guides the developer through the installation in the local repository, by asking for the file, prefered maven group id, artifact id and version.
+The script guides the developer through the installation in the local repository, by asking for the file, preferred maven group id, artifact id and version.
-Informations should mirror the module information in [pom.xml](https://github.com/OCR4all/LAREX/blob/master/pom.xml#L116) with a new version number.
+Information should mirror the module information in [pom.xml](https://github.com/OCR4all/LAREX/blob/master/pom.xml#L116) with a new version number.

 Spring
 ------
-Spring Framework is a application framwork and hereby used to create a web application for a Tomcat Server.
+Spring Framework is an application framework and hereby used to create a web application for a Tomcat Server.